bmink/esp_rotary/README.md

 Values can also be read using the function `rotary_get_value()`.
 Similarly, button state can be read with `rotary_get_button_state()`.

-These calls are nonblocking and can be used without needing any synchronization mechanism (that is all handled internally).
+These calls are nonblocking and can be used without any further synchronization (all that is handled internally).

 Example of reading rotary value and button state directly: